 Length: 5 pages

-This bill was introduced on January 25, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 25, 2005, in a previous session of Congress, but it did not receive a vote.

 Jun 14, 2004